 If your room doesn’t have a safe, or the gear you need to safeguard doesn’t fit inside the safe, then plan on traveling with a portable travel safe.
 If you prefer, use a portable travel safe to secure your valuables.
 The safes store flat in your luggage and can be used in cars, dorms, outside, at home, and in offices too, long after your trip is over.
 A couple of smaller and lightweight portable safes we like are:

-Be prepared to protect yourself and your valuables by planning to use travel safety devices designed for safety and security while traveling.
+Be prepared to protect yourself and your valuables.
+Keep burglars out of your hotel room by planning to use travel safety devices designed for safety and security while traveling.
 The bonus is you can use any of these items at home too.